tusharmverma/ai-clone-builder/docs/architecture.md

 ## System Overview

-fol-ai-match is built with a modular, extensible architecture designed for rapid iteration and easy scaling.
+ai-clone-builder is built with a modular, extensible architecture designed for rapid iteration and easy scaling.

 ## 📊 High-Level Architecture